 Federal investigators say a Syracuse surgeon often slapped anesthetized patients on the buttocks and insulted them before surgery.

-A government investigation claims the orthopedic surgeon, who worked at St. Joseph's Hospital, slapped some of the sedated patients prior to surgery and called them derogatory names.
+claims the orthopedic surgeon, who worked at St. Joseph's Hospital, slapped some of the sedated patients prior to surgery and called them derogatory names.

 According to the report, the behavior went on for at least a year, and the hospital did not have policies in place to addrress abuse.